blackflame007/k8s_quick_reference/README.md

   - once created can only manually update the image

+  - Runs a single set of containers

+  - Good for one-off dev purposes

+  - Rarely used directly in production

 - Services: Sets up networking in a kubernetes Cluster

 - Deployment: Maintains a set of identical pods ensuring that they have the correct config and that the right number exists

+  - Runs a set of identical pods (one or more)

+  - Monitors the state of each pod, updates as necessary

+  - Good for dev

+  - Good for production

 ## Service Types